Chart Color Schemes

 Baldivis - South features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 82.5% of all households, including 45.5% couples with children, 23.6% couples without children, and 12.7% single parent families.
-Non-family households comprise the remaining 17.5%, with lone person households at 15.2% and group households at 2.3%.
-The median household size is 3.0 people, larger than the Greater Perth average of 2.6.
+Family households account for 82.5% of all households, including 45.5% couples with children, 23.6% couples without children, and 12.7% single parent families.
+Non-family households constitute the remaining 17.5%, with lone person households at 15.2% and group households comprising 2.3%.
+The median household size is 3.0 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households